visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

    Mass plot after threshold

-18. Go to *Controls->Query*.
+28. Go to *Controls->Query*.
-19. Find the *Variable sum query* from the list of queries.
+29. Find the *Variable sum query* from the list of queries.
-20. Press the *Query* button.
+30. Click the *Query* button.
 The computed result will be a sum of all the individual zones' masses in the mesh for those zones that are moving with velocity greater than 5.

 .. figure:: images/DataAnalysis-QueryVariableSumOutput.png

    The variable sum query result

-Automatic, saved and database Expressions
+Automatic, saved and database expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 VisIt_ defines several types of expressions automatically.
 For all vector